neoforged/.github/primers/1.22/index.md

         - `resetOption` - Resets the option value.
         - `$AbstractEntry` - Defines the element within the selection list.
         - `$HeaderEntry` - An entry that represents the header of a section.
+        - `$OptionInstanceWidget` - A record containing the widget and optionally the option instance.
     - `ResettableOptionWidget` - A widget that can reset its value to a default.
+    - `SelectableEntry` - A utility for checking whether the mouse is in a specific region.
+- `net.minecraft.client.gui.layouts.HeaderAndFooterLayout#MAGIC_PADDING` - A common padding between the elements.
+- `net.minecraft.client.gui.screens.advancements.AdvancementTab#canScrollHorizontally`, `canScrollVertically` - Checks whether the tab data can be scrolled in a given direction.
+- `net.minecraft.client.gui.screens.debug.DebugOptionsScreen#getOptionList` - Returns the list of options for the debug screen.
 - `net.minecraft.client.gui.screens.inventory.EffectsInInventory`
     - `SPACING` - The spacing between effects.
     - `SPRITE_SQUARE_SIZE` - The size of the effect icon.
 - `net.minecraft.client.gui.screens.options`
     - `OptionsSubScreen#resetOption` - Resets the option value to its default.
     - `VideoSettingsScreen#updateTransparencyButton` - Sets the transparency button to the current option value.
+- `net.minecraft.client.gui.screens.packs.TransferableSelectionList$PackEntry#ICON_SIZE` - The size of the pack icon.
 - `net.minecraft.client.input.InputQuirks#EDIT_SHORTCUT_KEY_LEFT`, `EDIT_SHORTCUT_KEY_RIGHT` -> `InputWithModifiers#hasControlDownWithQuirk`, not one-to-one
 - `net.minecraft.client.model`
     - `HumanoidModel$ArmPose`